benkwokcy/clamperl/README.md

 ## To Do

-- Try a few moves into the future and pick the best one
+- Snake is doing different things in arena than in my unit tests
-  - Parallelize these computations
+- Try a few moves into the future (use multiprocessing?) and pick the best one